MicrosoftDocs/security/zero-trust/zero-trust-library.md

 Learn about the strategies to advance your security infrastructure to align with the Zero Trust principles.

 ## Architecture

-Learn about the strategies to advance your security infrastructure to align with the Zero Trust architecture.
+Architect your environment to align to the Zero Trust princples.

 ## Implementation

- Learn about the strategies to advance your security infrastructure to align with the Zero Trust architecture.
+Implement Zero Trust principles to advance your security infrastructure to align with the Zero Trust architecture.

 ## Operation

-Learn asdfasdfabout ways to run security operations.
-Lorem ipsumLorem ipsumLorem ipsumLorem ipsumLorem ipsumLorem ipsum
+Learn how to use Zero Trust principles to apply in your operations, including people, processes, and technology.

 ## Best practices